Keyboard shortcuts

 Architecture

-The ShopiTerm software system consist of multiple microservices.
+The ShopiTerm software system consists of multiple microservices.
 This page lists them and gives some detail on their implementation.
 For running and configuring them, see the installation and configuration pages.

 External Dependencies